Manuela Di Centa: Career

 Di Centa, born in Paluzza, province of Udine, to a family of Nordic skiers, made her debut on the Italian national team in 1980 at the age of 17, skied with the G.S.
 Forestale.
-Two years later, she competed at the FIS Nordic World Ski Championships in Oslo finishing in eighth place.
+Two years later, she competed at the FIS Nordic World Ski Championships in Oslo, finishing in eighth place.
 After a quarrel with the president of the Italian Skiing Federation, Di Centa left the national team, not returning until 1986.

 At the 1988 Winter Olympics in Calgary, she finished sixth in the 20 km freestyle.
 She won her first medals in international competition at the 1991 World Championships in Val di Fiemme: a silver (4 × 5 km relay) and two bronzes (5 km, 30 km).
 An Olympic medal followed in 1992, a bronze in the 4 × 5 km relay.
 In 1993, at the Falun World Championships, she won two more silvers (30 km, 4 × 5 km relay).
 At the 1995 FIS Nordic World Ski Championships, she won another silver (30 km) and a bronze (5 km).

 Di Centa also became Italian national champion in fell running in 1985, 1989 and 1991.

 Di Centa seemed confined to the role of the eternal second, but this changed abruptly at the 1994 Winter Olympics in Lillehammer, where she medaled in all five cross-country events: two gold, two silver and one bronze medal.
 The same year she also won her first aggregate Cross-Country Skiing World Cup, a feat she repeated in 1996.

 In 1996 she was the first Italian cross-country skier to receive the Holmenkollen Medal.
 Her last title was a bronze at the 1998 Winter Olympics in the 4 × 5 km relay.

 After retiring, Di Centa worked for Italian television (RAI), and became a member of the Italian and International Olympic Committees.

 Di Centa became the first Italian woman to climb Mount Everest (with supplementary oxygen) in 2003.

 Di Centa is the first Italian woman (and the 19th Italian) to compete at five Olympics, which she did from 1984 to 1998.

 Her younger brother Giorgio is currently a member of the Italian national cross-country ski team and was the winner of two gold medals at the 2006 Winter Olympics.

-At the 2018 Winter Olympics di Centa was inducted into the Olympians for Life project.
+At the 2018 Winter Olympics, di Centa was inducted into the Olympians for Life project.

-Her niece, Martina, competed for Italy at the 2022 Winter Olympics in Cross-country skiing.
+Her niece, Martina, competed for 2022 and 2026 Winter Olympics in Cross-country skiing.